crisbee/IntroToDataPowerOnDockerLab/README.md

 git push
 ````

 Now browse to your repository in the browser.
 You should see that in addition to the README.md, your configs are also there!
 It should look like the below screen shot.
-You may need to refreshthe page if you were already there:
+You may need to refresh the page if you were already there:

 ![pubconfigs](images/github_with_pushed_configs.png)

-> Note: If you explore the files that got pushed to github, you will notice that the /IntroToDataPowerOnDockerLab/mydp/local directory was no pushed.
-This is beause the directory is empty and by default, Git will ignore it.
+> Note: If you explore the files that got pushed to GitHub, you will notice that the /IntroToDataPowerOnDockerLab/mydp/local directory was no pushed.
+This is because the directory is empty and by default, Git will ignore it.
 This is OK.
 It will not interfere with our lab.

 WONDERFUL!
 You now have the configurations you made to DataPower stored in version control!
 In the next parts of the lab, we will use them to create and deploy more DataPowers containers with the same configurations.

 # Launch another DataPower with the configurations
 This will show you a basic way to launch another DataPower with the same configurations as the one you just built.
-It is important to understand how this works so that we can packeage the configurations into a container image so that we can distribute the immutable container for use by our teams.
+It is important to understand how this works so that we can package the configurations into a container image so that we can distribute the immutable container for use by our teams.

 ### Stage the configuration files

-OPEN AN NEW TERMINAL WINDOW and use the commands below to create a new directory and clone your configuraiton files from the Git reposiroty you just pushed them to.
+OPEN AN NEW TERMINAL WINDOW and use the commands below to create a new directory and clone your configuration files from the Git repository you just pushed them to.
 In the git clone command below, replace the [YOUR ACCOUNT NAME HERE] with your GitHub account name.
 You can also get the entire link from the handy green button on your repository home page like at the very beginning of the lab.

->Note: We could have just coppied them, but cloning them gets you more familiar with Git.
+>Note: We could have just copied them, but cloning them gets you more familiar with Git.
 Also, anybody who has access to this repo could get the files in the same way.

 ````console
 mkdir ~/secondDP